'This is traumatic, terrifying': What you need to know about strangulation

 Stafford said strangulation victims don’t always have visible injuries.

-If they do, she said, these can include petechia or broken blood vessels in the eyes and a raspy voice.
+If they do, she said, these can include petechiae, or broken blood vessels, in the eyes and a raspy voice.
 She said victims may have issues later, such as vomiting and headaches, and should be on the lookout for breathing problems.

 Stafford said Lily Holderbaum, a forensic nurse who heads the Providing Access to Health or PATH program at Cleveland Clinic Akron General, and her team are doing a great job of identifying strangulation survivors.

-Holderbaum said strangulation victims can have internal injuries like throat swelling and difficult swallowing.
+Holderbaum said strangulation victims can have internal injuries like throat swelling and difficulty swallowing.
 She said they can have bruising to their ears, cheeks, head, eyelids and inside of the mouth.

 Holderbaum said victims can have minimal injuries but suffer a small tear to an artery in their neck that can later cause a blood clot and put them at risk of a stroke.